yourbasic/int/README.md

 A **bit set**, or bit array, must be the simplest data structure in town.
-It consists of an array of integers, where the bit at position *k* is set if and only if *k* belongs to the set.
+It consists of an array of integers, where the bit at position *k* is one whenever *k* belongs to the set.

 Even though it's simple, a bit set can be quite powerful.
 Because it uses bit-level parallelism, limits memory access, and plays nicely with